@Entity

 }

-In case you want to support custom query argument types, you can use query transformer API by writing a class that implements net.sf.autodao.QueryArgumentTransformer and declaring a bean of that class under "autodaoQueryArgumentTransformer" name in your application context.
+In case you want to support custom query argument types, you can use query transformer API by writing classes that implements net.sf.autodao.QueryArgumentTransformer and declaring a map under autodaoQueryArgumentTransformers name in your application context.